minimaxir/textgenrnn/README.md

 Generate text using a pretrained neural network with a few lines of code, or easily train your own text-generating neural network of any size and complexity.

-textgenrnn is a Python 3 module on top of [Keras](https://github.com/fchollet/keras)/[TensorFlow](https://www.tensorflow.org) for generating text using recurrent neural networks, with many cool features:
+textgenrnn is a Python 3 module on top of [Keras](https://github.com/fchollet/keras)/[TensorFlow](https://www.tensorflow.org) for creating [char-rnn](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)s, with many cool features:

 * A modern neural network architecture which utilizes new techniques as attention-weighting and skip-embedding to accelerate training and improve model quality.
 * Able to train the model using contextual labels, allowing it to learn much faster and produce better results.
 * Able to configure RNN size, the number of RNN layers, and whether to use bidirectional RNNs.
-* Able to train models on a GPU and use them with a CPU.
+* Able to train models on a GPU and then use them with a CPU.
 * Able to utilize a powerful CuDNN implementation of RNNs when trained on the GPU, which massively speeds up training time as opposed to normal LSTM implementations.

 ## Examples